-Picture this: Your laptop ‘dies’ and can’t have it replaced, because the world is on a lockdown and ordering another one online, will be cutting on your already strained savings.
+Picture this: Your laptop ‘dies' and can't have it replaced, because the world is on lockdown and ordering another one online, will be cutting on your already strained savings.

 Blog with your phone.

 That might sound ridiculous, especially if you churn out massive content.
-But it’s actually possible to blog without a laptop
+But it's possible to blog without a laptop

 Running an online business or being a freelance anything, spans various facets.